Wong Ka Kui: Death

 On 26 June, several music fans of Beyond gathered at the carpark lot of the Commercial Radio Hong Kong Station to pray for him.
 The next day, as doctors declared the case hopeless, a traditional Chinese medicine practitioner arrived to treat Wong, who showed slight improvement afterwards.
 Six days later, on 30 June 1993, at 16:15 at the Tokyo Women's Medical University Hospital, a Japanese representative announced Wong's death in a press conference.

-Wong's body was transported to Hong Kong on 3 July, with hundreds of people awaiting its arrival at Kai Tak Airport.
+Wong's body was transported back to Hong Kong on 3 July, with hundreds of people awaiting its arrival at Kai Tak Airport.
 His funeral procession took place two days later, bringing various major streets in Hong Kong to a standstill.
 Thousands of celebrities and fans attended his funeral service.
 Wong was buried in Tseung Kwan O Chinese Permanent Cemetery, with his Martin D-28 acoustic guitar.
 His tombstone is made of white marble and bears the image of a guitar.
 Every year on his birthday and the anniversary of his passing, fans gather at his tomb to pay their respects.